Chart Color Schemes

 Coober Pedy features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 42.3% of all households, including 12.7% couples with children, 20.4% couples without children, and 7.7% single parent families.
-Non-family households constitute the remaining 57.7%, with lone person households at 53.3% and group households comprising 3.7% of the total.
-The median household size is 1.8 people, smaller than the Rest of SA average of 2.3.
+Family households constitute 42.3% of all households, including 12.7% couples with children, 20.4% couples without children, and 7.7% single parent families.
+Non-family households comprise the remaining 57.7%, with lone person households at 53.3% and group households making up 3.7%.
+The median household size is 1.8 people, which is smaller than the Regional SA average of 2.3.

 Frequently Asked Questions - Households